linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/A Primer on Sponsored Repo.md

 The first signs of the financial crisis bubbled up in this center of the repository, also identified as the 'Walled Street' floor in the press, when dealers could no longer sell their securities.

 After Lehmann Brothers failed, banks and regulators recognized the risks associated with market failure.
 The Bank of New York (BNY) was a major bank capital requirement, as its Basel's Voluntary Ratio and the Global Systemically Important Risk Management Guidelines (GARP) were designed to support banks' expectations associated with second lending.
 In response, dealer transactions in the repo market have declined and the way banks fund themselves has fundamentally been altered.
-As Bernanke points out, the gross value of the repo market now stands at approximately  $1.51 trillion, according to the Fitch's most recent primary dealer financing data.
-Of these three deals, which is a where a dealer lends money in exchange for bonds—accounts for$ 2.1 billion
+As Bernanke points out, the gross value of the repo market now stands at approximately  \$1.51 trillion, according to the Fitch's most recent primary dealer financing data.
+Of these three deals, which is a where a dealer lends money in exchange for bonds—accounts for\$ 2.1 billion

 *Three-balance is a tax from where they were pre-crisis in 2008 and post-crisis regulations have been删减的 amount of revenue deposits made with clients by significantly increasing the amount of revenue deposits made with clients.
 *The amount of Treasury reserve, for example, supporting the overall Treasury market has declined from a high of approximately  $60\%$  to now as low as  $10\%$ .